The Monthly Efficiency Upgrade: The 60-Minute Ritual That Turns 3% Monthly Gains Into $14K–$21K in Annual Profit

 Month 7 efficiency upgrade (first Friday, 60 minutes):

-Scanned 5 efficiency areas.
-Found one 3% improvement: email sales sequence.
+Scanned five efficiency areas and found one 3% improvement in the email sales sequence.

 Revenue impact: